abuelwafa/react-native-modern-video-player/README.md

 # react-native-modern-video-player

 Currently a Simple video player for react native based on react-native-video.
-Aiming to become a full featured video player with a clean and customizable UI, on top of a simple and extensible API.
+Aiming to become a full featured video player with a clean and customizable UI, on top of a simple and extensible declarative API.

 ## Installation